 All Diploma programs, once successfully completed, automatically place our students in the second year of their corresponding Bachelor degree.

 This 12-month program allows you to study the first year of your chosen degree in a more supportive environment with smaller class sizes and greater one-on-one time with teachers.
 On successful completion of the program, you will automatically transition into the second year of the corresponding Bachelor degree at Western Sydney University.

-This 16-month program allows you to undertake course-specific preparatory units alongside the first year units of your course, which will help in developing the content knowledge and skills needed to succeed in university.
+This 16-month program allows you to undertake program-specific preparatory subjects alongside the first year subjects of your program, which will help in developing the content knowledge and skills needed to succeed in university.
 After successful completion, you will automatically transition into the second year of your chosen degree at Western Sydney University.